Norio Shioyama: Profile

 In 1961, Shioyama moved to Tokyo.
 In 1966, he joined Hatena Pro under the direction of Bonjin Nagaki.
 After helping to found Oh!
 Production in 1970, Shioyama left to become a freelancer, doing work for Tatsunoko Pro and working on many projects for Sunrise as an animation director.

 Shioyama's first project as a character designer was for Invincible Steel Man Daitarn 3, which anime director Ryōsuke Takahashi praised.
 Shioyama then worked on such shows as Fang of the Sun Dougram as animation production chief, and Armored Trooper Votoms, Panzer World Galient, and Ronin Warriors as both character designer and animation production chief.
 Together with Takahashi, he and his designs epitomized Sunrise's work in the 1980s.

 On April 13, 2017, a fire occurred at 1:00 AM, destroying his eighth-floor apartment in a 14-floor danchi in Misato, Saitama Prefecture.
-Shioyama and his wife Tokiko were both found dead, he was 77 years old.
+Shioyama and his wife Tokiko were both found dead; he was 77 years old.

 Awards

-Shioyama has received multiple awards and recognition throughout his career.
+Shioyama received multiple awards and recognition throughout his career.
 Those listed here are chronological, with the oldest at the top.